TrackIt@NUS - Developer Guide

 (Contributed by Wei Hong)

-This module tab consist of three panels (LessonListPanel
+This module tab consist of three panels (LessonListPanel, TaskListPanel, ContactListPanel) and their

 consist of 1 single panel instead of 3.